OPEN CARRY

 We used to live in a country with a very high rate of violent crime—35 murders per 100,000, among the worst in the world.
 That level of violence cost the people there immensely.
 It also personally cost us friends who got fed up and left, and eventually cost PSGP the Caribbean beach bar he co-owned, because his partner was kidnapped.
 In addition, several of our friends were beaten and robbed, even though they carried concealed guns.
 Gun ownership there was a right, but needing a killing machine close at hand to feel safe wasn’t freedom.
 It was an admission of societal failure.
 This is true of any place that is awash in guns.
 Where we live now violent crime is minimal, and we walk the streets at four in the morning knowing we’ll be just fine.
 That’s true freedom, and it’s a sweet, sweet feeling.

 Even so, some of the shit that happens when there are lots of guns around is funny.
 There’s never a good time to say that with so many shootings in the U.S., so many thoughts and prayers wafting to the indifferent heavens, but viewed in a vacuum it’s true.
 A large percentage of guys with guns are eventually compelled to use them.
 Shooting range?
 Best case.
 Stump in the woods?
 Those’ll work.
-But the compulsion can strike wherever they are.
+But the compulsion can strike anytime.
 Usually alcohol is involved.
 Our friend Magnus was drunkenly shooting at bats one night, ran out of bullets, decided to drive the five blocks back to the little hotel he owned to get more, got tailed by cops, tried to outrun them, lost control of his car, and crashed into a house.
 The country we’re talking about, by the way, is Guatemala, though the fateful kidnapping was in Honduras.

 Femme Fatale Image